Harvard Extension Courses in Biotechnology

 Margaret A. Lynch PhD, Director of Undergraduate-Faculty Research Partnerships, Brandeis University

 In this proseminar, we focus on science writing, data interpretation, and collaborative and independent experimental design.
 Students who successfully complete the course are those who demonstrate an ability to assess information from the primary scientific literature, a command of oral and written communication skills, and the ability to generate a logical progression of experiments to help validate or nullify their hypothesis.
 Reading materials include publications on scientific writing, experimental design, and peer-reviewed journal articles.
 Because skills learned in this course are useful in subsequent courses, it is the first course that prospective Master of Liberal Arts (ALM) candidates should take toward the degree (or the second, if they are completing the expository writing prerequisite).
-While not designed to be a thesis or capstone proposal course, this course does serve as a foundation for eventual work on the thesis or capstone.
+While not designed to be a capstone proposal course, this course does serve as a foundation for eventual work on the capstone.
 This is the required admission course for the ALM in biotechnology.
 Students interested in the ALM in biology should enroll in BIOS E-200.

-Spring 2023
+Spring 2025

 BIOT E-220 Section 1 (25749)

-Spring 2023
+Spring 2025

 Regulatory Aspects of Drug Development